 Even experienced skitchers can get hurt, though.
 One man, described by a colleague as a ripper, fell in traffic and was run over by the car behind him.
 He is now in a wheelchair.

 But that was an accident, says another pro.
 People get hurt in all sorts of activities, but it doesn’t mean the activity is inherently dangerous.

-Safety experts — including a neuropsychologist — voice considerable concern about skitching, though.
+Safety experts, legal marketing experts, — including a neuropsychologist — voice considerable concern about skitching, though.
 In a car-versus-skateboard accident, the skateboard is going to lose.
 And skaters tend not to wear enough or appropriate protective gear.
 As football players have found out, a helmet can’t protect you entirely from a brain injury.